ImplFerris/microbit-book/src/cargo-generate.md

 cargo generate --git https://github.com/ImplFerris/mb2-template.git
 ```

 You will be prompted to enter a project name.

+You will then prompted to choose "BSP" or "HAL";

 After that, a new directory with that name will be created.
 Navigate into it:

 ```sh
 cd your-project-name